-Rec uirement (1) A closure plan must include - (a) Details of - (i) The EAP who prepared the closure plan; and (ii) The expertise of that EAP. (b) Closure objectives. (c) Proposed mechanisms for monitoring compliance with and performance assessment against the closure plan and reporting thereon. (d) Measures to rehabilitate the environment affected by the undertaking of any listed activity or specified activity and associated closure to its natural or predetermined state or to a land use which conforms to the generally accepted principle of sustainable development including a handover report, where applicable. (e) Information on any proposed avoidance, management and mitigation measures that will be taken to address the environmental impacts resulting from the undertaking of the closure activity. (f) A description of the manner in which it intends to - (i) Modify, remedy, control or stop any action, activity or process which causes pollution or environmental degradation during closure; (ii) Remedy the cause of pollution or degradation and migration of pollutants during closure. (iii) Comply with any prescribed environmental management standards or practises; or (iv) Comply with any applicable provisions of the Act regarding closure. (g) Time periods within which the measure contemplated in the closure plan must be implemented. (h) The process for managing any environmental damage, pollution, pumping and treatment of extraneous water or ecological degradation as a result of closure. (i) Details of all public participation processes conducted in terms of regulation 41 of the Regulation, including - Copies of any representations and comments received from registered interested and affected parties; (ii) A summary of comments received from, and a summary of issues raised by registered interested and affected parties, the date of receipt of these comments and the response of the EAP to those comments;
+Req Requirement (1) A closure plan must include - (a) Details of - (i) The EAP who prepared the closure plan; and (ii) The expertise of that EAP. (b) Closure objectives. (c) Proposed mechanisms for monitoring compliance with and performance assessment against the closure plan and reporting thereon. (d) Measures to rehabilitate the environment affected by the undertaking of any listed activity or specified activity and associated closure to its natural or predetermined state or to a land use which conforms to the generally accepted principle of sustainable development including a handover report, where applicable. (e) Information on any proposed avoidance, management and mitigation measures that will be taken to address the environmental impacts resulting from the undertaking of the closure activity. (f) A description of the manner in which it intends to - (i) Modify, remedy, control or stop any action, activity or process which causes pollution or environmental degradation during closure; (ii) Remedy the cause of pollution or degradation and migration of pollutants during closure. (iii) Comply with any prescribed environmental management standards or practises; or (iv) Comply with any applicable provisions of the Act regarding closure. (g) Time periods within which the measure contemplated in the closure plan must be implemented. (h) The process for managing any environmental damage, pollution, pumping and treatment of extraneous water or ecological degradation as a result of closure. (i) Details of all public participation processes conducted in terms of regulation 41 of the Regulation, including - (i) Copies of any representations and comments received from registered interested and affected parties; (ii) A summary of comments received from, and a summary of issues raised by registered interested and affected parties, the date of receipt of these comments and the response of the EAP to those comments;

-• &lt;sup>31 For the purposes of this section, the lifespan of the facility is deemed to be the period of the power purchase agreement.
+^{• &}lt;sup>24 For the purposes of this section, the lifespan of the facility is deemed to be the period of the power purchase agreement.

-F Requirement (iii) The minutes of any meetings held by the EAP with interested and affected parties and other role players which record the views of the participants; (iv) Where applicable, an indication of the amendments made to the plan as a result of public participation processes conduction in terms of regulation 41 of these Regulations. (j i) Where applicable, details of any financial provisions for the rehabilitation, closure and ongoing post decommissioning management of negative environmental impacts.
+Requirement (iii) The minutes of any meetings held by the EAP with interested and affected parties and other role players which record the views of the participants; (iv) Where applicable, an indication of the amendments made to the plan as a result of public participation processes conduction in terms of regulation 41 of these Regulations. (j) ere applicable, details of any financial provisions for the rehabilitation, closure and ongoing t decommissioning management of negative environmental impacts.

-Within a period of at least 12 months prior to the planned closure and decommissioning of the site, a Closure Plan must be prepared and submitted to the Local Planning Authority (Tsantsabane Local Municipality), as well as the Provincial and National Environmental Authorities (the Northern Cape Department of Agriculture, Environmental Affairs, Rural Development and Land Reform (DAEARDLR) and the Department of Forestry, Fisheries and the Environment (DFFE)) for input and approval.
+Within a period of at least 12 months prior to the planned closure and decommissioning of the site, a Closure Plan must be prepared and submitted to the Local Planning Authority, as well as the Provincial and National Environmental Authorities and the Department of Forestry, Fisheries and the Environment (DFFE)) for input and approval.
 This plan must provide detail pertaining to site restoration, soil replacement, landscaping, pro-active conservation, and a timeframe for implementation.
 Furthermore, the Closure Plan must comply with any additional legislation and guidelines that may be applicable at the time.